DataDog/documentation/content/en/database_monitoring/setup_sql_server/selfhosted.md

     logs_enabled: true
     ```

-2. Add this configuration block to your `sqlserver.d/conf.yaml` file to start collecting your SQL Server logs:
+2. To start collecting your SQL Server logs, add this configuration block to your `sqlserver.d/conf.yaml` file:

     ```yaml
     logs: